UHDbits/M73-Tiny-OpenCore/README.md

   **If you want to update OpenCore with a newer version of this configuration, just download the new EFI folder, mount the EFI partition, and copy the folder to the partition.
 Note, if you've made any changes to the configuration, make sure to remember them or save them somewhere because any changes made will be overwritten.**

   ### Updating OpenCore/macOS manually
   **If you want to update OpenCore manually, you can follow [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/update.html#updating-opencore) (harder to follow, but recommended and tells you how to update macOS), or follow [this guide](https://www.insanelymac.com/forum/topic/347035-guide-updating-and-maintaining-opencore-new-method/) (easier to follow, but not recommended.)
-If you want to update macOS 13 Ventura, follow [this guide here.](/Resources/Documentation/OCLP.md#before-updating-macos)**
+If you want to update macOS 13 Ventura or macOS 14 Sonoma, follow [this guide here.](/Resources/Documentation/OCLP.md#before-updating-macos)**

   ## Known Issues